Interview | Isabella Hiew

 Shoot concept and styling | Isabella Hiew & Jon Jon Augustavo

-In the time that I sit and interview the director Jon Jon Augustavo we’re interrupted three times: once by a man with his arm in a sling asking Jon to open a bag of chips for him, again by a pack of youths filming a recreation of the Rocky stair scene, and then by a stranger yelling compliments to Jon for his Hundreds shirt from across the street, and this continues for several minutes.
+In the time that I sit and interview the director Jon Jon Augustavo, we’re interrupted three times: once by a man with his arm in a sling asking Jon to open a bag of chips for him, again by a pack of youths filming a recreation of the Rocky stair scene, and then by a stranger yelling compliments to Jon for his Hundreds shirt from across the street for several minutes.
 It was the kind of afternoon I had come to expect with Jon.
-Since filming a branded music video together, in which, we recreated the American Beauty rose petals scene with a giant pile of cheese, I had come to understand Jon’s kind of normal.
-And despite my carsickness, a photo shoot with a giant golden egg, navigating the subway with an orange deck chair, and handing out helium balloons to children in Chinatown, somehow we managed, well, a normal conversation.
+Since filming a branded music video together, during which we recreated the American Beauty rose petals scene with a giant pile of cheese, I had come to understand Jon’s kind of normal.
+And despite my carsickness, a photo shoot with a giant golden egg, navigating the subway with an orange deck chair, and handing out helium balloons to children in Chinatown, somehow we managed an actual normal conversation.

 In New York, a day before the MTV Video Music Awards, people are taking notice of Jon Jon to the point of stopping him in the street.
-And whether it was for a hand to open a tough bag of chips, ask for a pastel colored helium balloon, or to direct a six-times-MTV VMA-nominated, three-times won music video, the affable Jon Jon Augustavo seemed pretty happy to be there.
+And whether it was for a hand to open a bag of chips, ask for a pastel colored helium balloon, or to direct a six-times-MTV VMA-nominated music video, the affable Jon Jon Augustavo seemed pretty happy to be there.

 What first drew you to films and directing?

 I just really like movies and… I just think I like making things.
 I grew up drawing and painting a lot.
 My Dad bought me a camera and I started making lots of videos of me playing basketball and stuff.
 I just always had a knack for wanting to show people things that I’m making.
 I think that just grew into wanting to make stories and music videos and commercials and even films.